Replicator#

 Headless instances#

-Additional Replicator instances (for greater replication capacity, high availability, etc.) can be deployed as “headless” appliances to minimize their resource footprint.
-These deployments do not include the web interface component; they must be registered and managed from a main Replicator instance (Plixer One/Scrutinizer environment or standalone appliance) and cannot be configured independently.
+Additional Replicator instances (for greater replication capacity, high availability, etc.) can be deployed as “headless” instances to minimize their resource footprint.
+These deployments do not include the web interface component; they must be registered and managed from a remote administrative/configuration Replicator instance (Plixer One/Scrutinizer environment or standalone Replicator instance) and cannot be configured independently.

 Note